-To keep our collection in the best condition possible, on the limited resources of a non-profit organisation, is understandably quite a challenge.
-With the move to new premises, it has come to light that several of our more valuable books are in need of urgent, expert repair.
-To help raise the money for this, NZAC Alpine Journals and Library books that are surplus to our requirements are currently being offered for sale.
+As part of the ongoing maintenance of our library, NZAC Alpine Journals and Library books that are surplus to our requirements are currently being offered for sale.
 If you are missing a Journal, or book from your collection, please check out these webpages where you will find details of the selection available.

 The NZ Alpine Journal has been digitalised following a joint project involving the Linguistics Department of the University of Innsbruck (Tirol, Austria) and the New Zealand Alpine Club (NZAC).
 The goal of this project was to digitise the New Zealand Alpine Journal (1892-2014) and to make it freely available via the internet.
 You will find the link to the NZAJ Digital Archive on the Club Archives webpage.